mcgurk/Arduino-USB-HID-RetroJoystickAdapter/XBox360_XInput/README.md

 - Arduino Pro Micro needs PB0/SS-pin to work.
 And it is not broken out.
 So no SPI for PSX-controller I guess? https://forum.arduino.cc/index.php?topic=427828.0
+- It could be used as pin 17 in code, if led could be disabled?